AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

    The **[!UICONTROL Number of connections]** setting controls the maximum number of HTTP connections allowed for Experience Manager to Dynamic Media upload; typically, the predefined value of ten connections is sufficient.

    The **[!UICONTROL Active job timeout]** setting determines the wait time for uploaded Dynamic Media assets to be published in delivery server.
-This value is 2100 seconds or 35 minutes by default.
+This value is 2100 seconds (35 minutes) by default.

    For most use cases, the setting of 2100 is sufficient.